humdrum-tools/vhv-documentation/filters/dissonant/index.md

 ### Parallel accompaniment (L, l) ###

 If a dissonance does not correspond to any identifiable categories (and would normally receive a `Z` label), and moves in parallel motion by another voice that is an idenfiable dissonance, this parallel accompaniment is given an `L` if it is approached by step up, or an `l` if it is approached by step down.
-This type of dissonance often occurs in tandem with a chanson idiom such as in the example below taken from XXXX.
-While the voices are still analyzed in a pairwise fashion, since this dissonance type requires a second voice to be in an identifiable dissonance condition with a third voice, this type is only identified in pieces with three or more voices such as in the following example from Lannoy's [Cela sans plus](http://verovio.humdrum.org/?k=ey&filter=dissonant&file=jrp:Jos2704).
+This type of dissonance often occurs in tandem with a chanson idiom such as in the example below taken from Lannoy's [Cela sans plus](http://verovio.humdrum.org/?k=ey&filter=dissonant&file=jrp:Jos2704).
+While the voices are still analyzed in a pairwise fashion, since this dissonance type requires a second voice to be in an identifiable dissonance condition with a third voice, this type is only identified in pieces with three or more voices.

 {% include verovio.html
 	humdrum-visible="false"